-At the core of my art practice is the act of exploring aspects of nature, science and fantasy.
-I collect, organize, and recombine images and objects from nature and everyday life.
+Through my art practice, I explore aspects of nature, science, and fantasy.
+I collect, organize, and recombine images and objects from nature and everyday life to make new fantastical paintings and sculptures.
+My work seeks to explore the apparent duality of culture and nature.
 I make art as a way to ask questions about the world that I live in:

 How do I make the invisible visible?

 What can we learn from natural forms, cycles, and rhythms?